yashkumar1992/UdacityDRLProjects/README.md

 #### State
 The state space has 8 dimensions corresponding to the position and velocity of the ball and racket
 #### Actions
-Two Continuous Actions
+Two Continuous Actions.
-Towards/Away
-Jumping Up/Down
+1.Towards/Away.
+2.Jumping Up/Down.
 #### Reward
-Each Agent
+Each Agent.
-Ball over the net, => +0.1
+Ball over the net, => +0.1.
-Ball hit the ground or hits the ball out of bounds => -0.1 Final Reward=> Maximum of Sore from Each Agent
+Ball hit the ground or hits the ball out of bounds => -0.1.
+Final Reward=> Maximum of Sore from Each Agent.
 #### Goal
 An agent must get an average score of +0.5 over 100 consecutive episodes